Russian opposition figure Alexei Navalny detained ahead of protests | DW | 24.07.2019

 In the last city election on 2013, Navalny came in second in the mayoral contests against Sobyanin in a vote the opposition claimed was marred by irregularities.

-Over the past decade, Navalny has repeatedly been arrested or jailed as he emerged as one of the main opponents of Putin.
+Over the past decade, Navalny has repeatedly been threatened, arrested or jailed as he emerged as one of the main opponents of Putin.
+His political allies have faced similar treatment.

-Last year, Navalny he served two 30 and 20 day stints in jail in jail for violating protest laws.
+Last year, Navalny he served two 30 and 20 day stints in jail for violating protest laws.
 After being released from 30 days in jail in September, he was detained again.

 In April, the European Court of Human Rights ruled Russia violated Navalny's rights by holding him under house arrest for most of 2014 during an embezzlement case.

-He was barred from contesting Putin in last year's presidential election, in what critics said was a clear intent to prevent a challenge from the Kremlin's most popular opposition figure.
+He was barred from contesting Putin in last year's presidential election, in what critics said was a clear move to prevent a challenge from the Kremlin's most popular opposition figure.

 cw/msh (AFP, Reuters)